dmliao/wanderer/docs/content/pages/06-plugins.md

 }
 ```

-A **pageObject** has the following shape:
+A **pageInfo** has the following shape, and is an extension of the **assetInfo** object:

 ```
 {
-    date - Date object with the last modified (or custom set) date title, - title of the page
+    title - title of the page
-    text, - raw text of the page
+    text - raw text of the page
-    config, - configuration, along with extra parts sourceDir, - path of the source directory url, - expected URL of the page tags, - list of tags associated with the page
 }
 ```